How Often Does Google Crawl Websites?

 3. Share Content

 Sharing is one of the surest ways to draw attention to your site.
-Share your content on social platforms and within industry communities.
+Share your content on social media platforms and within industry communities.
 You can also piggyback on the popularity of other sites by offering guest posts.

 Worlds Popular Social Platforms